 Ques.
 How often does GMAC update the GMAT syllabus?

 Ans.
 GMAC doesn't update the GMAT syllabus annually.
-Rather, updates are significant structural changes, such as the introduction of the GMAT Focus Edition in early last year, which replaced the GMAT Classic.
+Rather, updates are significant structural changes, such as the introduction of the GMAT Focus Edition, which replaced the GMAT Classic.

 Ques.
 Can I prepare for the GMAT syllabus using only online resources?